 To simplify, hereinafter, “fake news” refers to “fake news, misinformation, disinformation, and/or defamation.”

-If you’re sick and tired of any of this than join me as I show you How to Legal, so you can be a part of the solution to this fake news crisis before it becomes even more dangerous out there in the real world.
+If you are sick and tired of any of this then please join me as I show you How to Legal, so you can be a part of the solution to this fake news crisis before it becomes even more dangerous out there in the real world.

 What’s How to Legal?